pmndrs/drei/README.md

 <Instance onClick={...} onPointerOver={...} />
 ```

 Note: While creating instances declaratively keeps all the power of components with reduced draw calls, it comes at the cost of CPU overhead.
-For cases where you want no CPU overhead at all, like foliage, you should use THREE.InstancedMesh such as in this [example](https://codesandbox.io/s/grass-shader-5xho4?file=/src/Grass.js).
+For cases like foliage where you want no CPU overhead with thousands of intances you should use THREE.InstancedMesh such as in this [example](https://codesandbox.io/s/grass-shader-5xho4?file=/src/Grass.js).

 #### Merged